ch-stark/clusterpermissionblog/clusterpermission.md

 ### Reference Existing Roles

 Before, if you wanted to use ClusterPermission, you had to fully define every rule for the Role or ClusterRole you were creating.
-Now, you can simply **reference existing Roles or ClusterRoles** on the managed cluster.
-This is a huge win because it lets you:
+Now, you can simplify **reference existing Roles or ClusterRoles** on the managed cluster.
+This is a huge improvement because it lets you:

 * **Use Built-in Roles:** Easily link to standard Kubernetes roles (like `admin`, `edit`, `view`) or specialized roles provided by other operators (like Kubevirt.io's VM management roles).
 * **Simplify Definitions:** No more duplicating long lists of API groups, resources, and verbs.
 This makes your YAML cleaner and reduces errors.